Regularized Learning Schemes in Feature Banach Spaces: Abstract

 \section{Abstract}

-This paper proposes a unified framework for the investigation of learning theory in Banach spaces of features via regularized empirical risk minimization.
-The main result establishes the consistency of such learning schemes under general conditions on the loss function, the geometry of the feature space, the regularization function, and the regularization parameters.
+This paper proposes a unified framework for the investigation of constrained learning theory in reflexive Banach spaces of features via regularized empirical risk minimization.
 The focus is placed on Tikhonov-like regularization with totally convex functions.
-This broad class of regularizers provides a flexible model for various priors on the features, including in particular hard constraints and powers of norms.
-In addition, the proposed analysis gives new insight into basic tools such as kernel methods, feature maps, and representer theorems in a Banach space setting.
-Even when specialized to Hilbert spaces, this framework yields new results that significantly extend the state of the art.
+This broad class of regularizers provides a flexible model for various priors on the features, including in particular hard constraints and powers of Banach norms.
+In such context, the main results establish a new general form of the representer theorem and the consistency of the corresponding learning schemes under general conditions on the loss function, the geometry of the feature space, and the modulus of total convexity of the regularizer.
+In addition, the proposed analysis gives new insight into basic tools such as reproducing Banach spaces, feature maps, and universality.
+Even when specialized to Hilbert spaces, this framework yields new results that extend the state of the art.